Helping people make their homes more beautiful, organized and healthy by connecting them to a wealth of resources, ideas and community online.

 In early 2012, Apartment Therapy relaunched in order to better serve its readers.
 Because family, technology and green living are integral parts of modern life, these separate sites are now absorbed into a more comprehensive site that focuses on the two centers of life at home, living and food.
 Streamlined and easier to navigate, Apartment Therapy continues to offer its readers different ways to build their own "good life," based not just on style but on lifestyle.

 Maxwell received his B.A. from Oberlin College, an M.A. from Columbia University, and a M. Ed. from Antioch.
-He lives in New York's Greenwich Village with his daughter, Ursula.
+He lives in New York's SoHo neighborhood with his daughter, Ursula.

 Maxwell has been a regular commentator on the House & Garden Television show, Small Space, Big Style.
 He also appeared on HGTV's Mission Organization and has been interviewed in various publications including The New York Times, The New York Observer, The Wall Street Journal and House Beautiful.